Same-Day Payday Loans Up to $1,000

 Permitted with moderate regulationCalifornia (max $300 loan, max $45 fee), Florida (max $500, 10% fee plus $5), Texas (CSO structure, variable)

 Before providing banking information to any lender, confirm their license through your state's banking regulator.
 A licensed lender lists their license number clearly.
-If you cannot find it, that alone is a reason to look elsewhere.
+If you cannot find it, that alone is reason enough to look elsewhere.

 "Guaranteed Approval" - What Payday Lenders Actually Mean